JaskinsAndy/robiaapp/README.md

 ## Customization checklist

 1. Update copy in `index.html` to match your latest courses, testimonials, or screenshots.
-2. Replace the Google Play URL placeholder with the published EduCare package link when available.
+2. Replace the App Store URL placeholder with the published EduCare listing when available.
-3. Confirm the contact email, organization name, and last updated date in both HTML files.
+3. Confirm the contact email, organization name, and Tashkent mailing address in both HTML files.
 4. Adjust colors or typography in `assets/css/styles.css` to align with EduCare branding.

 ## Deploying to Netlify